 Pre-Election Need Assessment Mission (April 2015 - May 2015)

 In advance of the GEOM in 2005, Gender Concerns conducted a Pre-Election Need Assessment Mission.
 A crucial need to support women’s electoral participation was identified.

 Gender Inclusive Governance: Local Body Elections in Punjab and Sindh (2017, upcoming)

-Gender Concerns plan to conduct a Gender Election Observation Mission for the 2017 Local Elections in Punjab and Sindh.
+Gender Concerns plan to conduct a Gender Election Observation Mission for 2017 Local Elections in Punjab and Sindh.
 In addition, Gender Concerns plan to train newly-elected female leaders and to enhance the capacity of the Election Commission Pakistan for gender-focused electoral reforms.

 Gender Elections Observation Mission (May 2013)